United States Penitentiary, Victorville: Notable incidents

+On March 3, 2003, USP Victorville inmate Richard Dale Morrison assaulted fellow inmate John Walker Lindh, who was serving time for joining the Taliban.
+Morrison was charged with misdemeanor assault.

 On April 11, 2005, USP Victorville inmate Scott Fischer (who used several aliases including Peter Steven Scopazzi, the name on his prison death certificate) was fatally slashed by another inmate, reportedly over a dispute regarding less than $10.00 worth of tobacco.

 USP Victorville inmate Tony Richard Padilla died at Arrowhead Regional Medical Center on August 12, 2006, from injuries sustained during a fight with another inmate.

 On the afternoon of May 13, 2009, several inmates at USP Victorville attacked inmate Gregory Francis Ritter of Waikiki, Hawaii, who was serving a 33-month sentence for drug and weapons possession, according to the San Bernardino County Sheriff's Department.
 Ritter was transported to a local hospital by ambulance and later flown to Arrowhead Regional Medical Center in critical condition.
 Ritter died of his injuries at 7:13 p.m.

 On October 1, 2013, inmate Javier Sanders was found beaten to death in his cell.
 Sanders was serving a 10-year sentence for federal drug crimes.
 Fifty-three-year-old David Snow, the former president of the Aryan Brotherhood of Ohio, was found beaten to death on November 13, 2013 (Snow had been convicted in 2005 of possession of a firearm and 50 tablets of oxycodone and had been sentenced to 180 months' confinement.).
 The next day, 40-year-old David Serra was found dead in what was determined to be a suicide.
 Serra had been at the prison for only five months, and was serving a 30-year sentence for second-degree murder and deadly use of a firearm.

 On June 21, 2014, two inmates were found dead in the prison.
 The deaths were quickly ruled homicides, and the victims were later identified as 24-year-old Brian Kountz and 49-year-old Robert Howard Ferguson.
 In 2013, Kountz had been sentenced in Wyoming to 80 months in prison for an armed robbery.
 Ferguson had been sentenced the same year in Las Vegas, Nevada, to 80 months in prison for being a felon in possession of a firearm.
 Three days later, news outlets reported that 48-year-old Daniel Casto (60992-065) of Sweet Home, Oregon, had been identified as a suspect and placed in a restricted housing unit within USP Victorville.
 Casto is currently being held at the United States Penitentiary, Florence ADX, a high-security federal prison in Colorado, with a release date in 2031.

 Serious incidents of violence at federal prisons are investigated by the FBI.